cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 # Reloads and emulation state

 The emulator automatically saves the state of the emulated device every second while the while the emulation is running.
-If CloudpilotEmu terminates and restarts the emulation will resume exactly where you left off.
+If CloudpilotEmu terminates and restarts emulation will resume.

 # Installing programs and databases